Perturbative Resonance in WIMP paradigm and its Cosmological Implications on Cosmic Reheating and Primordial Gravitational Wave Detection: Introduction

-To overcome this obstacle, we embed a simple phase of DM production into the WIMP paradigm.
-By doing so, we obtain a ``new'' WIMP paradigm that we can study the evolution of DM density perturbation during the post-reheating DM production phase.
-By using the same methodology borrowed from Ref.\cite{Li:2019cjp}, we demonstrate that, driven by pair productions of DM particles, an amplified perturbative resonance between DM density perturbation and scalar modes of metric perturbation can also take place in the ``new'' WIMP paradigm.
+By using the same methodology borrowed from Ref.\cite{Li:2019cjp}, we demonstrate that, in the pre-thermal equilibrium WIMP scenario, driven by pair productions of DM particles, an amplified perturbative resonance between DM density perturbation and scalar modes of metric perturbation can also take place.
 As such resonance does not affect the tensor modes of metric perturbation, it results in a suppression of tensor-to-scalar ratio $r$ when the scalar modes are amplified during the phase of DM production.
-Explicitly, by solving the improved Einstein-Boltzmann equation, we find that, in presence of the perturbative resonance, the final value of $r$ is not solely determined by its primordial value $r_i$, which was obtained by ignoring DM productions, but also relies on the DM abundance at the end of reheating $Y_{R_f}$.
-Thus, by using a typical reheating model \cite{Bassett:2005xm, Allahverdi:2010xz, Amin:2014eta} to specify the relation between $Y_{R_f}$ and $m_\chi$, we establish a new relation between $r$ and $m_\chi$ in the ``new'' WIMP paradigm, which also contains two reheating parameters, the reheating temperature $T_{R_f}$ and the dissipative constant $\Gamma_0$.
-According to this relation, for a sizeable parameter region of WIMP candidate and cosmic reheating, the value of $r$ predicted in the ``new'' WIMP paradigm is much smaller than the conventional expectation obtained by ignoring the process of DM production.
-Once $r$ is measured in future observations of B-modes in CMB \cite{Abazajian:2016yjj}, it will serve as a smoking-gun signal for the perturbative resonance and this new relation would allow $m_\chi$, $T_{R_f}$ and $\Gamma_0$ to be constrained accordingly.
+Explicitly, by solving the improved Einstein-Boltzmann equation, we find that, in presence of the perturbative resonance, the final value of $r$ is not solely determined by its primordial value $r_i$, which was obtained by assuming DM starting out in thermal equilibrium, but also relies on the DM abundance at the end of reheating $Y_{R_f}$.
+Thus, by using a typical reheating model \cite{Bassett:2005xm, Allahverdi:2010xz, Amin:2014eta} to specify the relation between $Y_{R_f}$ and $m_\chi$, we establish a new relation between $r$ and $m_\chi$ in the pre-thermal equilibrium WIMP scenario, which also contains two reheating parameters, the reheating temperature $T_{R_f}$ and the dissipative constant $\Gamma_0$.
+According to this relation, for a sizeable parameter region of WIMP candidate and cosmic reheating, the value of $r$ predicted in the pre-thermal equilibrium WIMP scenario is much smaller than the conventional expectation obtained by assuming DM starting out in thermal equilibrium.
+Once a smaller $r$ is measured in future observations of B-modes in CMB \cite{Abazajian:2016yjj}, it would imply that the perturbative resonance plays an important role during the production of pre-thermal equilibrium WIMPs.
+And this new relation would allow $m_\chi$, $T_{R_f}$ and $\Gamma_0$ to be constrained accordingly.
 Notably, this relation based on perturbative resonance is not only alternative/complimentary to existing strategies based on DM abundance \cite{Patrignani:2016xqp}, but also suggests that the primordial gravitational wave can serve as a new probe for indirect DM searches, which is beyond the conventional gamma and cosmic rays \cite{Conrad:2017pms}.